 Also, you need to make sure that your support center is easy to find.
 This can be a link in your navigation or a “Help” widget, but it should be noticeable and accessible from any page of your website.

 4. Respond on Time

-Another crucial aspect to keep in mind is your response time.
+Another crucial aspect to keep in mind is the speed of your response time.
 This is the average time it takes your customer service agent to respond to your client’s inquiry via one of the channels.
 Nobody likes to wait, so you have to ensure that you respond on time.

 At the same time, you must keep in mind that the ideal response time will vary by channel.
-If it is a live chat on your website, this should be nearly instant, while an email can wait a few days.
+If it is a live chat on your website, this should be nearly instant, while an email can wait a day or two.
 According to research, 53% of customers expect businesses to respond on Twitter within an hour.
 73% expect the same response time when it comes to complaints.

 |Support Channel||Average Benchmark For First Response Time|

 |6 hours or less|

 It is very important to take into account what your audience’s preferred channel is and then determine the perfect response time taking into account various factors.

 Your customers want to solve their problems fast, without hanging on the phone for hours.
 Even those aged over 55 first visit the website and only then make a call to the customer service.
 This means that the experience your customers get online is crucial for further interaction to be positive, and quite often small problems can be solved automatically with the help of self-service.